AdaCore/gnatstudio/docs/users_guide/environment.rst

 :file:`$HOME/.gps/plug-ins`
   Directory containing files with user-defined plug-ins.
 All xml and python files found under this directory are loaded by GPS during start up.
-You can create or edit these files to add your own menu and/or tool-bar entries in GPS or define support for new languages.
+Create or edit these files to add your own menu and/or tool-bar entries in GPS or define support for new languages.
   :ref:`Customizing_through_XML_and_Python_files` and
   :ref:`Adding_support_for_new_languages`.